flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ### Main memory

-Just like its predecessor, RAM is spread across many different locations, enabling the system to prioritise data placement according to access speed.
+Just like its predecessor, Random-Access Memory (RAM) is spread across many different locations, enabling the system to prioritise data placement according to access speed.
 In summary, the following general-purpose memory is available [@cpu-mem_map]:

 ![The memory architecture of the Nintendo DS.](_diagrams/cpu/ram.png){.open-float}